-Updated Airbnb Laws and Regulations- What to Expect When Renting in The Lone Star State
+Updated Airbnb Laws and Regulations in Texas- What Hosts Need to Know When Renting in The Lone Star State

 Many municipalities in Texas have expanded upon stringent Airbnb laws and regulations recently.
 From updating safety procedures, permit processes, and insurance policy requirements, Texas is making strides to support short-term rental hosts.
 In towns or cities where the laws are still limiting, hosts should continue staying up to date with current laws and regulations.